-- Level I – Terra Skaar, Gilbert, who wrote to Jacqueline Kelly about The Curious World of Calpurnia Tate
+- Level I – Jolie Cowing, Gilbert, who wrote to Dr. Seuss, author of The Sneetches

-- Level III – Jane Wang, Chandler, who wrote to George Orwell, author of 1984
+- Level III – Nicole Gehret, who wrote to Jhumpa Lahiri, author of The Namesake

 A service of United for Libraries, a Literary Landmark™ is the designation for any special location in a community that is tied to a deceased literary figure, author or his or her work.
 Arizona’s first Literary Landmark will be dedicated in honor of author Barbara Park on May 5, 2017 at the Cherokee Elementary School in Paradise Valley.
 Stay tuned for details.

 The Library of Congress National Book Festival is an annual literary event that brings together best-selling authors and thousands of book fans for author talks, panel discussions, book signings and other activities.
 Over its 16 year history, the National Book Festival has become one of the pre-eminent literary events in the United States.
 The Arizona Center for the Book takes its place each year in the Pavilion of the States, and offers activities and literacy-linked items such as Rings of Rhymes and Southwest Books of the Year guides.

 Every year, the also Arizona Center for the Book contributes a title to 52 Great Reads, a list of books representing the literary heritage of the 50 states.
 The 2016 Great Read was My Tata’s Remedies: Los remedios de mi tata by Roni Capin Rivera-Ashford.